kedro-org/kedro-viz/docs/run_status.md

 When a required dataset is missing, you'll see:
 - The pipeline fails early with clear error message
-- The missing dataset is clearly highlighted in the visualisation
+- The missing dataset is highlighted in the visualisation
 - Helpful error messages to guide you towards resolution